 (published in Australasian Legal Business, Issue 5.7, 2007, page 52)

 This article interviews and quotes both directors as leaders in the field of costing and considers trends in legal costing.
-The article can to be examined at issue 5.7 of the Australian Legal business Journal.
+The article can be examined at issue 5.7 of the Australian Legal business Journal.
 However, the link below provides a transcript of the interview.

 Legal Costs, an end to the wrangling